Jones throws deep, No. 2 Alabama tops No. 13 Texas A&M 52-24

 TUSCALOOSA, Ala.
+(AP)Mac Jones launched his first pass far to John Metchie III for a 78-yard touchdown.
+It was most definitely a sign of things to come.

-(AP) — Mac Jones passed for a career-high 435 yards and four touchdowns, including a pair of deep throws to John Metchie III and an even longer one to Jaylen Waddle, and No. 2 Alabama romped past No. 13 Texas A&M 52-24 on Saturday.
+Jones passed for a career-high 435 yards and four touchdowns, including a pair of deep throws to Metchie and an even longer one to Jaylen Waddle, and No. 2 Alabama romped past No. 13 Texas A&M 52-24 on Saturday.

 ”Our guys stayed the course and kept competing in the game,” Alabama coach Nick Saban said. ”That’s really what we wanted to do.”